 In all of the above sentences, the dependent clause is the accusative object of the main predicate.
 However, some infinitives have final meaning.

 |fná amelyè gwáty veì strÌgy.||Amélie is trying to learn about the box.|

 |xOáj amelyì gwátUl viì strÌgy.||Amélie is listening to learn about the box.|

 |dà wytxÌ àshUl.||I give you a book to read.|

 |give-fact1 book-acc-acc2 read-fact-fin2.|

 Infinitives in combination with ‘enough’ and ‘too’ are straightforward.
-An exception is ‘enough’ with a consecutive infinitive, which, while it could be expressed as we would expect, is simpler phrased as a comparison.
+An exception is ‘enough’ with an infinitive having final meaning, which is best phrased as a comparison.

 |want-acc1 horse-acc-nom2a eat-acc-partacc2.|